isaurav0/ShoppingStore/notes.md

 	</div>
 ```
 	I had to create this element just to use for javascript.
 That is a sad thing to do.
 Then, I clone this element on javascript.
 I have to set innerHTML and attributes of each element using querySelector().
 If I had been using react I would have comment_model a separate tag like <CommentModel> and set all needed attributes like <CommentModel id="comment_model">.
 And I could reuse its value in all of its child components with ease.
 And if I needed more comment field I could use <CommentMode> tag again anywhere.
-GOD, vanilla js can get trippy in handling such stuffs.
-I should definitely extend my skillset with React.
+Vanilla js can get trippy in handling such stuffs.
+I should definitely use reactjs for such stuffs.

 May 2 6:36 pm